Sick and injured start leaving Syria's besieged Ghouta

 The government tactic of offering safe passage to rebels who agree to surrender territory played out on Tuesday nearby in al-Qadam, south of the capital, one of the few areas near Damascus apart from eastern Ghouta still in insurgent hands.

 Military Media, a news outlet controlled by Lebanon’s Hezbollah group allied to Damascus, said buses had transported around 300 fighters from the Ajnad al-Sham group and their families to rebel-held Idlib province in the north.

-The Syrian Observatory for Human Rights war monitor said hundreds of fighters had left on buses over the past 24 hours.
+The Observatory said hundreds of fighters had left on buses over the past 24 hours.

 Al-Qadam is surrounded by government-held territory on one side and Islamic State-controlled neighborhoods on the other.
 The Observatory said there was fighting between government forces and Islamic State fighters in that area.